Tulilaulu/raidikalu/README.md

 Forked for use in Helsinki
 Added commands by tulilaulu:
+`python manage.py import_pokemon_raidikalu`
-`python manage.py import_pokemon`
+`python manage.py import_pokemon_sheets`
 `python manage.py import_gyms`
 Source of import can be changed from scripts in management folder.
-Gyms wipes db, so be careful when using it.

 _default login is_ `admin:defaultpassword`